-Over time, the value of a house will go up and down.
+Over time, the worth of a home will fluctuate up and down.

 Over a long enough period of time, property values typically appreciate.

-But, of course, there are no guarantees in real estate.
+But, of course, there is always a certain amount of risk in real estate.

-When your home appreciates you have more resources to borrow against, and you'll make a bigger profit when you sell.
+When your home appreciates you have more equity to borrow against, and you'll see a higher profit when you sell.

-Property values in Troy shift for many different reasons, so how do you know what you're investing in now won't depreciate the day after you close?
+Property values in Troy change for a variety of reasons, so how will you know what you're investing in this year won't depreciate the day after you close?

-The most important aspect to consider is that you select a REALTOR® in Troy who understands the factors that influence local prices.
+It's imperative that you go with a REALTOR® in Troy who recognizes the factors that influence local prices.

-Many believe that the economy is the most influential factor affecting real estate appreciation.
+The economy is thought to be the biggest factor impacting real estate appreciation.

-there are several issues on a national level that impact your home's value: unemployment, mortgage rates, inflation, and more.
+there are some factors on a national level that affect your house's value: unemployment, mortgage rates, quarterly earnings reports, and more.

-However, your home's value and the things that play the biggest role in its appreciation are specific to the local Troy economy and housing market.
+But the most significant issues that determine your home's value are specific to the local Troy economy and housing market.

-Recent sales - Your real estate agent should give you statistics on the recent real estate sales in the regions that you're interested in.
+Recent sales - Your agent should give you reports on the recent home sales in the regions that you're interested in.
 You'll want to know average time on market, selling versus listing price and more.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a good mix of jobs in an area, or does it count on just one industry?
-Is the blend of commercial and residential development changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local businesses hiring?
+Is there a good combination of jobs in an area, or does it count on just one industry?